Home

 Rebecca Johnson, a youthful sister, stated the police report of suicide “made no sense.”

 White had met Johnson in a close-by bar in suburban Manly and Johnson had stripped naked at the clifftop before he died, Hatfield mentioned.
-He mentioned the gravity of the murder was significantly elevated because it was motivated by the victim’s sexuality.
+He said the gravity of the murder was significantly elevated because it was motivated by the victim’s sexuality.

 Leave a Reply